WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
 Deployment size with linking is now typically reduced by 2/3rds.
 The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.
 * **Faster WiFi Connection** - We have made changes to the event model on the ESP32 resulting in a 90% decrease in WiFi connection times, reducing WiFi connection time to 3-5 second on average.
 * **Faster Meadow.OS Startup** - We removed an errant 10 second wait time on startup.
-* **Deployment/Debugging Stability** - We’ve fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.
+* **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.
-* **Network Improvements** - We’ve spent a lot of cycles on advanced web socket features that weren’t implemented yet that unlock a number of important service connectivity use cases.
+* **Network Improvements** - We've spent a lot of cycles on advanced web socket features that weren't implemented yet that unlock a number of important service connectivity use cases.
 * **Configuration Files** - [app config working, network config added back in and supports per-NIC config]
 * **Improved Meadow.OS Stability** - Some deep assembly-level instruction calls have been fixed up, providing stability around long-running processes, advanced web-sockets, and more.
 * **Core-Compute Module Ethernet Support** - [Ethernet now works.]